 Unfortunately, dementia is a progressive disorder, which means its symptoms typically worsen over time, eventually affecting a person's ability to function independently, their mood and personality, and their understanding of the world.

-We tailor our dementia care plans to match individual needs, and regularly work with wider healthcare teams to ensure our provision is seamless and consistent.
+We tailor our dementia home care plans to match individual needs, and regularly work with wider healthcare teams to ensure our provision is seamless and consistent.
 All care plans are reviewed on a regular basis, to reflect the progressive nature of dementia.